JakeSteam/blog-personal/_posts/2025-03-30-android-games-apr-25.md

   - Gaming
 ---

-This month's Android game recommendations are two idle games and a platformer!
+This batch of Android game recommendations has two idle games and a platformer!
 None are very long, all are worth playing.

 ## #1: [Ore Buster](https://play.google.com/store/apps/details?id=com.tornupgaming.orebuster)